CongducPham/LowCostLoRaGw/gw_full_latest/README-advanced.md

 Advanced features and configuration tools for the low-cost LoRa gateway with Raspberry
 ======================================================================================

-IMPORTANT: We should start first with the simple gateway installation.
+**IMPORTANT NOTICE**: We should start first with the simple gateway installation.
 Then follow the instruction here to have the advanced version.

 **NEW**: new cloud management approach: simpler, more generic
 =============================================================